-Association's Position on Climate Membership Reviewed by HIPAC Advisory Alignment with Association Business Roundtable (BRT) Role and Relationship with Honeywell BRT is an association of chief executive officers of America's leading companies working to promote a thriving U.S. economy and expanded opportunity for all Americans through sound public policy.
+Membership Reviewed by HIPAC Advisory Association 5 Role and Relationship with Honeywell Association's Position Board?
+Alignment American Petroleum Institute (API) API's mission is to promote safety across the industry globally and to influence public policy in support of a strong, viable U.S. oil and natural gas industry.
+API supports the ambitions of the Paris Agreement and believes that greater global access to natural gas can be part of the solution by driving down GHG emissions while simultaneously investing in new technologies to advance environmental progress.
+While API supports the cost-effective, direct regulation of methane for new and existing sources to reduce methane emissions, API still has several concerns with aspects of these regulations.
+Yes.
+Aligned.
+Business Roundtable (BRT) BRT is an association of chief executive officers of America's leading companies working to promote a thriving U.S. economy and expanded opportunity for all Americans through sound public policy.
 It supports Honeywell on a range of policy issues, including tax, trade, corporate governance, labor, immigration, regulations, and environment.
-Issues and the Paris Agreement BRT supports the Paris Agreement and federal funding of technology that reduces GHG emissions.
+BRT supports the Paris Agreement and federal funding of technology that reduces GHG emissions.
 BRT does not support the SEC climate disclosure rules - thinks they should be voluntary and industry supported.
-Board?
 Yes.
-Paris Agreement Aligned.
+Aligned.
 General Aviation Manufacturer's Association (GAMA) GAMA works to foster and advance the general welfare, safety, interests and activities of the global business, and general aviation industry.
 This includes promoting a better understanding of general aviation manufacturing, maintenance, repair, and overhaul and the important role these industry segments play in economic growth and opportunity, and in serving the critical transportation needs of communities, companies, and individuals worldwide.
 GAMA supports the Paris Agreement committed to meeting net zero carbon emissions by 2050.
 GAMA is focused on aviation manufacturing and environmental standards and sees SAF as "a critical key to unlock our way to net-zero carbon emissions by 2050."
 Yes.
-Aligned. globalFACT globalFACT is the relaunch of an industry group that was set up to promote the value of fluorinated gases. globalFACT is actively promoting fluorinated solutions as the environmentally responsible choice.
-Honeywell is not renewing its globalFACT membership in 2023.
-This decision is unrelated to climate lobbying.
-Did not find any explicit statement of support for the Paris Agreement but website says globalFACT is committed to protecting the environment.
-"Advanced climate technologies play an important role in reducing energy consumption and emissions.
-Improvements in energy efficiency, reduced emissions and lower GWP are vital to a greener future." globalFACT supports transitioning to more advanced HFO and HFC technologies.
-Yes.
 Aligned.
 Information Technology Industry Council (ITI) ITI is the premier advocacy and policy organization for the world's leading innovation companies.
 ITI represents companies on the cutting edge of technology, and their mission is to promote the global competitiveness of member companies through tech friendly public policy.
 ITI strongly supports rejoining the Paris Agreement and investing in clean technologies and products.
-ITI recommends that US policies reflect mandatory targets that meet or exceed recommendations by the Intergovernmental Panel on Climate Change.
+ITI recommends that U.S. policies reflect mandatory targets that meet or exceed recommendations by the Intergovernmental Panel on Climate Change.
 ITI's members remain committed to complying with SEC disclosure requirements and otherwise providing stakeholders with appropriate information on material aspects of environmental, social, and governance issues, including climate change.
 Yes.
 Aligned.
 U.S Chamber of Commerce Institute For Legal Reform (ILR) The U.S. Chamber of Commerce Institute for Legal Reform (ILR) is the country's most influential and successful advocate for civil justice reform, both in the U.S. and abroad.
 It supports Honeywell on asbestos reform and other civil justice reforms.
 No strong engagement or public statements on climate issues, no comment of support or opposition to the Paris Agreement.
 Climate is not a relevant subject matter for this trade association.
 Is a subsidiary of the U.S. Chamber, which we assess separately.
 Yes.
 Not Applicable.